SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 ## Intro

 One of the things that I dislike about C and C++ in particular is lack of standardized build environment, package manager, and all that stuff.
-And although CMake is de-facto "standard" over here, I'm not gonna go that way.
+And although CMake is de-facto "standard" over here, and even tries to double as a "package manager", I find it hard to like this tool.
-You see, I don't really *like* CMake.
 It's not a *bad* tool, I've used it few times, I've seen some non-trivial projects made with CMake, but I did not like what I've seen.
-I cannot really put a finger on it, but I feel that it's maybe a bit overcomplicated, or non-friendly to new users.
-And yes, I should **expect** that, considering that I'm trying to make something using C/C++ after all...
-But I don't have to **accept** that.

-For a very long time I've been missing a proper C/C++ project template.
+I've also been missing a proper C/C++ project template for a very long time.
 I was not aware I'm missing one, until i got a hang of the codebase of one of the projects I've been working on in my work, and experienced the true power of scripting and automation.
 I've been tinkering with many build systems over the years, but I've never found one that really "clicked" for me.
 And since I still cannot lift the curse of C/C++ from my life, it seems the only alternative I have is to pick *something* and force myself through.
 And I'm taking You for a ride with me.

 So we're going with [Meson Build system](https://mesonbuild.com/), which was recommended to me by a colleague few years ago.
-Since then I've read the docs and also experimented with it a bit, but I haven't made a proper project based on it, as of writing this sentence yet.
+Since then I've read the docs and also experimented with it a bit, but I haven't really made a proper project based on it yet, as of writing this sentence.
 This is about to change.

 I will try to make this series of blog posts as "followable" as possible, so You should be able to reproduce most of my work by yourself, and understand the choices I make.
 Remember that the best tool for the job is sometimes the one you make yourself, not the one you blindly copy&paste without deeper understanding.
-~~But please, don't reinvent the wheel if that's not necessary.~~
+~~But please, don't reinvent the wheel if that's not necessary.~~ ~~Use the right tools for the job, and whatnot.~~

 ## Goals

-Our main goal here is *seemingly* simple: **Make a generic, compiler/platform-independent, easy-to-expand project template in Meson for small-to-medium size C/C++ projects**.
+Our main goal here is to **make a generic, compiler/platform-independent, easy-to-expand project template in Meson for small-to-medium size C/C++ projects**.
-I also want it to have some specific features that I believe are "must have" in any project.
+I also want it to have some specific features that I believe are "must have" in any self-respecting project.
 In the end, we will use that template to write some kind of application and maybe play with the project's structure afterwards, until I'm satisfied with the results.
 After that, I have a plan to use this template as a basis for ARM Cortex-M project template, but we'll cross that bridge when we'll get to it.